yanyov/stuff/python/extract-ec2/Readme.md

 *   subnets in vpc
 *   security groups in vpc
 *   ec2 instances in vpc
+*   nat gateways in vpc
+*   internet gateways in vpc

 How to get information only for given vpc:
 *   python extract-ec2.py -vpcid vpc-0d9bb3757b5b7f14d